wessaunders/coding-guidelines/css-guidelines.md

 }
 ```

-## Don't use ID selectors
+## Do not use ID selectors
-- they are ess flexible; you can't add more if you discover you need more than one.
+- they are less flexible; you can't add more if you discover you need more than one.
 - they are harder to override because they have higher specificity than classes.

 ### Bad